magpylib/magpylib/docs/examples/plot_09_compound_class.md

 +++

 By subclassing the Magpylib `Collection` we can define special _compound_ objects that have their own new properties and methods.
-In the following example we build a _magnetic wheel_ object on which the `diameter`, `cube_size` and number of children `cubes` can be updated on the `MagneticWheel`instance directly.
+In the following example we build a _magnetic wheel_ object for which the `diameter`, `cube_size` and number of children `cubes` can be updated for each `MagneticWheel` instance directly.

 ```{code-cell} ipython3
 import magpylib as magpy